A Fourier representation of kernel Stein discrepancy with application to Goodness-of-Fit tests for measures on infinite dimensional Hilbert spaces: Numerical simulations

 This section describes the methodology of using KSD to perform statistical tests.
 Synthetic examples are given for goodness-of-fit testing for Gaussian and non-Gaussian targets and an illustrative example of the ability of KSD to quantify the simulation error path sampling algorithms.
 Code for all the experiments may be found at \url{https://github.com/georgewynne/Infinite_Dimensional_KSD}.

-\subsection{Testing Methodology}
+\subsection{Testing methodology}

-In the previous section it was established that KSD can separate measures.
-This is sufficient to employ the KSD goodness-of-fit testing framework established in \citet{Chwialkowski2016,Liu2016} which is now outlined.
+The KSD goodness-of-fit testing framework established in \citet{Chwialkowski2016,Liu2016} will be adopted which is now outlined.
 For the rest of this section we shall only investigate the vectorised operator $\calAv$ version of KSD due to it being easier to implement since it involves less derivatives.
 We stress that the same testing methodology applies to the non-vectorised case too.

 Given i.i.d.\ samples $\{X_{i}\}_{i=1}^{n}$ from $Q$ consider the $U$-statistic